max-van-leeuwen/Instant-Framed-Camera/README.md

 - numpy

 Display
-- The Waveshare libs that come with the e-paper display
+- The Waveshare libs that come with the e-paper display (place the 'lib' folder next to the DISP.py script)
 - RPi.GPIO
 - spidev
 - Jetson.GPIO